marxin/texi2rst-generated/sphinx/install/configuration.rst

   size as a power of two in bytes.
 On AArch64 :samp:`{size}` is required to be either 12 (4KB) or 16 (64KB).

+.. option:: --with-isa-spec=ISA-spec-string

+  On RISC-V targets specify the default version of the RISC-V Unprivileged (formerly User-Level) ISA specification to produce code conforming to.
+  The possibilities for :samp:`{ISA-spec-string}` are:

+  ``2.2``
+    Produce code conforming to version 2.2.

+  ``20190608``
+    Produce code conforming to version 20190608.

+  ``20191213``
+    Produce code conforming to version 20191213.

+    In the absence of this configuration option the default version is 20191213.

 .. option:: --enable-__cxa_atexit

   Define if you want to use __cxa_atexit, rather than atexit, to